Automattic/Edit-Flow/readme.txt

 * Completely rewritten calendar view now saves filter state on a user by user basis.
 Also, highlights current day, and displays status and time for each post.
 * Temporarily disabled QuickPitch widget until we rewrite it to support editorial metadata.
 * Bug fix: Editorial comments should no longer show up in the stock Recent Comments widget or in the comments view in the WordPress Admin.
 The comment count number should also be correct.
+* Bug fix: Duplicate custom post statuses and usergroups are handled in more sane ways (aka creating, editing, and deleting should work as expected)

 = 0.5.3 (Oct.
 6, 2010) =
 * Fixes issue where default Custom Statuses and User Groups were returning even after being deleted